 Capitalising on the final customer touch point

 There are two key themes here - the 'social' aspect to shopping, and the 'end-of-the-line' delivery.
 The social aspect to shopping is well documented - that people wish to spend time together spending money, eating, debating, having fun and generally massaging their ego and psyche (along with their credit rating!).
 The blogs and online videos (along with a huge social media output) allow a personal 'home-based' shopping experience to become a fully social experience.
 With thousands, and in some cases, MILLIONS of people participating or simply viewing the authors' shopping experience - this is an easy win in any marketeers book.

 Front and centre of this display are two wholly underrated parts of the home-shopping experience.
 The delivery; and the packaging.
 In this unboxing blog from Holy Snails, we see the whole thing played out.
 We have the unboxing experience, with a review, major gripes about the late delivery, and the authors views of the style of packaging.

-Apart from being a typical unboxing experience review, it is clear that a great delivery experience (and the quality of the box packaging involved) hugely influences whether or not the customer will suffer from that feeling of being let down, or ‘sold a pup’.
+Apart from being a typical unboxing experience review, it is clear that a great delivery experience (and the quality of the packaging involved) hugely influences whether or not the customer will suffer from that feeling of being let down, or 'sold a dud'.
 That feeling often kills the act of repeat purchase, losing you a valuable and important customer.

 Don't miss opportunities to impress